IT Contractor Mortgages Guide

 Other Stipulations

-Many mortgage providers require:
+Many mortgage lenders require:

 • no more than six weeks break between contracts